no-defun-allowed/concurrent-hash-tables/README.md

 ## Protocol

-`(concurrent-hash-table:make-chash-table &key test segment-hash-function size)`
+`(concurrent-hash-table:make-chash-table &key test hash-function size)`

 Create a concurrent hash table.

-`:segment-hash-function` is a function, which hashes a key to determine what segment the key should be stored in; returning some positive fixnum.
-This defaults to `#'sxhash`, which will work, but may be slow.
+`:hash-function` is a function, which is used somehow by the hash table implementation to hash keys into fixnums.

 `:size` is the size of the concurrent hash table, defaulting to 1000.